 Project The outcomes we're working towards What we'll do in 2021/22 The New Payments Architecture The NPA delivering a resilient way of making digital payments.
 Encouraging competition and Oversee the procurement of central infrastructure services in the NPA.
-(NPA) innovation that is in the interests of merchants and consumers. innovation that is in the interests Explore ways to lower risks to the NPA's delivery.
-Assess whether we need to use our powers to ensure the NPA delivers its benefits of better prices for service users.
-Access to cash (page 26) Those who need to can continue to access and use cash from the ATM networks.
+(NPA) innovation that is in t innovation that is in the interests of merchants and consumers.
+Explore ways to lower risks to the NPA's delivery.
+Assess whether we need to use our powers to ensure the NPA delivers its benefits of better prices for service users. (page 26) to Those who need to can continue to access and use cash from the ATM networks.
 Oversee LINK and encourage innovation and competition in cash access.
-ATTVITICTVOIRS.
+ATIVITIE LIVOTAS.
 Work with stakeholders to ensure there is a long-term framework in place that provides access to cash.
-Interchange Fee Regulation (IFR) (page 29) Card systems and participants comply with the IFR, which aims to reduce costs for merchants Consult on amendments to our IFR Guidance that are consequential to the UK's withdrawal from the EU. and supports competition.
+Interchange Fee Regulation (IFR) (page 29) Card systems and participants comply with the IFR, which aims to reduce costs for merchants Publish our findings and details of how we've overseen the provisions of the IFR. (page 27) and supports competition.
 Maintain international cooperation and coordinate with other UK bodies such as the Treasury and the FCA.